hirolemo/Photofy/README.md

 3. Open a terminal window or editor w/ terminal and change your working directory to the the Photofy folder

-4. You need the following Javascript & CSS frameworks: Firebase, React, Framer-Motion -Run 'npm install framework' - subsiting the word framework for react, framer-motion, then firebase
+4. Run the following command to install all dependancies/frameworks the project uses: npm install

-5. Create a Firebase account: https://firebase.google.com/, a new project, and a Cloud Firestore database
+5. Build project using: npm run build

-6. Build project using: npm run build
+6. Run project with: npm start

-7. Run project with: npm start
+7. Photofy now running on localhost:3000